bradleeharr/Hamming/README.md

 The Hamming (7,4) code is a simple block code that adds 3 bits of redundancy to 4-bit blocks to create 7-bit blocks.

 Error correction is essential in many digital systems to ensure data integrity.

-Take, for instance, the case of transmitting a character.
+For example, imagine you are transmitting text characters like A, B, C...

 If the character is encoded as an ASCII value, 'A' corresponds to 0x41, and in binary 01000010.

-If a single bit error occurs during the transmission, and the received character is now 01010010, the receiver would interpret this character now as an ‘R.’ This becomes a significant problem when applied at large scales and in noisy systems, where a valid string of characters could become entirely indecipherable.
+The problem is that if a single bit error occurs during the transmission, and the received character is now 01010010, the receiver would interpret this character now as an ‘R.’

+This becomes a significant problem when applied at large scales and in noisy systems, where a valid string of characters could become entirely indecipherable.

 The importance of each bit is even more significant when dealing with compressed files or data, where even a single bit can be important enough to render the information invalid.

 <h3> Figure 1: Transmit of Character ‘A’ and Receive of Character ‘R’ Due to Error </h3>